mascot6699/Attendance-Management-System/README.md

 This is Java-Based desktop application that was built over the course of a semester in a Database Management Systems course 2013-14 at NIT-Surat.

 The team were
-1. Umang Shukla
+1. tejas gowda
 2. Pranay Sharma
-3. Krishnan Iyer
+3. shreyas Iyer

 ## Introduction